seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **4-7-8 Breathing** : Inhale (4 sec) → Hold (7 sec) → Exhale (8 sec).
 Promotes relaxation and sleep.
 - **Circular Breathing** : Continuous breathing without pauses, often used in shamanic and therapeutic practices to access deeper emotional states.
 - **Buteyko Breathing** : Focuses on reducing over-breathing (hyperventilation) to improve CO₂ tolerance, often used for asthma and anxiety.
+- **Cardiac Coherence** (**Heart Coherence**) : Slow, regular breathing at roughly six breaths per minute (5 sec inhale → 5 sec exhale, often practised 5 minutes, 3 times a day) to synchronise heart rate variability with the breath.
+It is used to regulate the autonomic nervous system, lower stress, and improve emotional balance.

 ## 4. American Traditions